 If someone else was at fault, you can file a diminished value claim with your insurance and they will work it out with the other driver’s insurance company to get you the payout.

-If someone uninsured or underinsured hit your car, you’d also file a claim with your insurance if you carry uninsured/underinsured motorist coverage.
+If the person who hit your car was driving without insurance or was underinsured, you’d also file a claim with your insurance if you carry uninsured/underinsured motorist coverage.

 But if you were at fault, your chances of successfully filing a diminished value claim with your own insurance isn’t so hot.
 It’s still worth a shot, but you’re less likely to see anything from it since you are at fault.

 How do I file a diminished value claim?

 If you’re in an accident, filing a regular claim for physical damages or injuries is relatively straightforward.
 You contact your insurance company, tell them what happened, and answer their questions and file any documents.

 But it’s a little more complicated with a diminished value claim.
 In this case, you’ll need to prove how much value your car has lost when you file your claim.
 This is usually done in one of two ways:

 Get an appraisal